 You can use a Mutex object to provide exclusive access to a resource.
-The Mutex class uses more system resources than the Monitor class, but it can be marshaled across application domain boundaries, it can be used with multiple waits, and it can be used to synchronize threads in different processes.
+The Mutex class uses more system resources than the Monitor class, but it can be marshalled across application domain boundaries, it can be used with multiple waits, and it can be used to synchronize threads in different processes.
 For a comparison of managed synchronization mechanisms, see Overview of Synchronization Primitives.

 For code examples, see the reference documentation for the Mutex constructors.

 A thread calls the WaitOne method of a mutex to request ownership.
 The call blocks until the mutex is available, or until the optional timeout interval elapses.
 The state of a mutex is signaled if no thread owns it.

 A thread releases a mutex by calling its ReleaseMutex method.
 Mutexes have thread affinity; that is, the mutex can be released only by the thread that owns it.
 If a thread releases a mutex it does not own, an ApplicationException is thrown in the thread.